auth0/auth0-PHP/README.md

 - A PSR-18 HTTP client library. (↗ [Find libraries](https://packagist.org/search/?query=PSR-18&type=library&tags=psr%2018))
 - A PSR-16 caching library is strongly recommended for performance reasons. (↗ [Find libraries](https://packagist.org/search/?query=PSR-16&type=library&tags=psr%2016))

 ⚠️ PHP 7.3 is supported on the SDK 7.0 branch through December 2021.
+This README.md is relevant for the SDK 8.0 branch.
+Please review the README.md within the 7.0 branch for guidance on that version.

 🗓 This library follows the [PHP release support schedule](https://www.php.net/supported-versions.php).
 We do not support PHP releases after they reach end-of-life.
 Composer handles these deprecations safely, so this is not considered a breaking change and can occur in major releases.
 Please ensure you are always running the latest PHP runtime to keep receiving our latest library updates.